usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 Developers are urged to review this file in outline before reading it in detail.
 For experienced XSLT developers, it explains the interfaces.
 For beginners, it should tell you what you need to know.
 Any sections not of immediate interest can be skipped for later.

+## Project status

+This tool is now at a nominal version **0.8**, with plans for these milestones:

+**v0.9** - will support all Metaschema features used in [OSCAL](http://pages.nist.gov/OSCAL/), the Open Security Controls Assessment Language, with conformance demonstrated with tests

+**v1.0** - Supports all features specified for [Metaschema](http://pages.nist.gov/metaschema/) v1.0 as applied to XML, also with tests demonstrating conformance.

+Metaschema is a NIST project in the Information Technology Lab (ITL) supporting the abstract description of data models expressible in either XML or JSON syntax (or other syntaxes), designed to enable and facilitate standards-based data exchange of information related to systems security.

+As of early 2024, Metaschema is not yet finalized at version 1.0.
+As noted below, providing its definitions with validation in the form of a (second) conformant implementation is a driving motive for this project.

 ## How this works

 A standalone XSLT ("stylesheet" or transformation specification) can be produced by applying a stylesheet (an XSLT) to a metaschema.
-Using the composition pipeline, it can apply to a top-level module of a modular metaschema.
+Using the metaschema-xslt [composition pipeline](../../compose/), it can apply to a top-level module of a modular metaschema.

 The XSLT that is created this way can be used to test XML instances for errors in view of the rules defined by the metaschema definitions.